elliotlarson/dev-notes/firebase-notes.md

 #### Child refs

 You can get a child of a ref.
-Here I'm getting a single bookmark by using a child ref off of the `bookmarksRef`:
+Here I'm getting a single bookmark by using a child ref off of the `bookmarksRef` (the "0" is the key of the bookmark):

 ```javascript
 let firstBookmarkRef = bookmarsRef.child('0')